-In the pay quartiles where there are more females, their hourly pay closely matches males in the same quartile, and in the two upper quartiles female hourly pay actually slightly exceeds that of their male counterparts.
-Because of this, the difference in mean bonus payments at the lower levels of pay may seem surprising.
-However, this can partly be explained by the relatively high proportion in these groups of part-time females, whose bonus payments are pro-rated.
+Encouraging inroads are being made to increase the relative female representation in the higher pay quartiles, with 7% more women now in the upper quartile, and 6.2% in the Upper Middle quartile compared with last year.
+However, the difference in mean bonus payments may still seem surprising, but this can partly be explained by the relatively high proportion of females who are either part-time, or have been on maternity leave, and therefore whose bonus payments are pro-rated.
 There are no part-time male employees.